All posts

 Entity

-Indie Hackers: Your Stripe Dashboard Is Not a Financial Structure
+Your Stripe Dashboard Is Not a Business Structure

 You built the product.
 Customers are paying.
 MRR is climbing.
 The Stripe dashboard shows green arrows, and the bank account balance confirms that the business works.

-This is not a criticism.
-It is a structural observation.
+This isn't a flaw -- it's a natural consequence of how indie products grow.
 And understanding it now is less expensive than understanding it later.

 The initial setup was optimized for speed, not structure